top of page

 Vitamin K2 Daily Range

-Vitamin K2 is usually dosed in micrograms, and many supplements fall around 90 to 120 mcg daily, depending on the specific product and your needs.
+Vitamin K2 is usually dosed in micrograms.
+Many supplements fall around 90 to 120 mcg daily, depending on the specific product and your needs.

 Common Pairing Approach